Yandex Cloud

 CLI

-Run this command on the VM:
+Run the following command on your VM:

 yc config list